 Men Are Stupid

 And what do you do?
 You share far too much information with that cute girl, goddamnit what the hell is wrong with you people?
 Blabbing about your business to random girls on the internet, you deserve to be uncovered as fraudsters.
-Same applies to you idiots trying to recruit, you may want to consider not sharing the working details of your operation with that hot blonde who likes to flirt with you.
+Same applies to you idiots trying to recruit, you may want to consider not sharing the working details of your operation with that hot blonde flirts with you and seems money hungry.

 I am sorry to tell you this dear reader, but that cute girl you are talking to on Twitter, the who connected to you on Linkedin and who shared their private Facebook profile with you is definitely a dude.
 He is more than likely trying to social engineer some information out of you, or influence you for some nefarious purpose.